rayspock/rayspock.github.io/content/page/about.md

 #### _Full Stack_

-_Provided the highest level of security for crypto assets utilizing Javascript and Golang.
+_Provided the highest level of security for crypto assets utilizing JavaScript and Golang.
 As a result, our wallets have sold over a hundred thousand worldwide._